jleo32/Fearless/solution.md

 ## Caveats:

 - DELETE will return success even if item id does not exist; should return a 404
-- GET item by id should return a 404 if item does not exist
+- GET will return success even if item id does not exist; should return a 404
+- PUT item will return success even if the item id does not exist; should return a 404

 ## Future iterations: